Imminent heart attack can be missed by ER doctors when it comes to your chest pain.

 He actually told my mother, “I don’t think you have a heart problem.
 This has a GI flavor to it.”
 Yes, exact words.

-The ER doctor prescribed Prilosec, an indigestion drug.
+The ER doctor prescribed Prilosec, a heartburn drug.
 Less than 48 hours later, my mother was undergoing quintuple bypass surgery.

 What on earth happened?